EXCLUSIVE-JPMorgan looking to finance Italy's Serie A for up to 1 bln euros -sources

 By Elvira Pollina

+Interest from the U.S. bank rivals that of several investment funds which have approached Serie A as the league prepares to hold a tender to sell its domestic and international broadcasting licences for the seasons after 2024.

-The sources said the 20 clubs which comprise Serie A were informed of the interest by the U.S. bank at a closed-door meeting of their top executives on Thursday.
+The sources said the 20 clubs that comprise Serie A were informed of the interest by the U.S. bank at a closed-door meeting of their top executives on Thursday.

-JPMorgan is expected to be able to provide between 700 million ($761 million) and 1 billion euros in bank financing, one of the people said speaking on condition of anonymity because discussions are not public.
+JPMorgan is expected to be able to provide between 700 million and 1 billion euros ($761 million-$1.1 billion) in bank financing, one of the people said, speaking on condition of anonymity because discussions are not public.

 Serie A has been looking at options to extract more money from its media rights, which account for roughly half the revenues of its clubs.

-Back in 2021 JPMorgan had offered to support soccer clubs looking to launch a breakaway European Super League, a plan which collapsed due to a storm of protest from fans and politicians.
+Back in 2021 JPMorgan had offered to support soccer clubs looking to launch a breakaway European Super League, a plan that collapsed due to a storm of protest from fans and politicians.

 After previous attempts by investment funds to reach a deal with Serie A over its media business failed, New York-based Searchlight Capital together with a group of funds led by Carlyle Group Inc expressed a preliminary interest in buying into Serie A's broadcasting rights in late 2022.

-The sources said Serie A clubs learnt on Thursday that Apollo Global Management APO.N also had come forward, adding they would assess in the coming weeks how to proceed in relation to the interest expressed by both the funds and JPMorgan.
+The sources said Serie A clubs learnt on Thursday that Apollo Global Management APO.N had also come forward, without providing further details.
+Apollo declined to comment.

+The clubs are expected to meet on Feb.
+24 to discuss how to respond to the approaches by JPMorgan and the funds and they may decide to hire a financial adviser, the sources said.

+Prior to that meeting, clubs are due to discuss in mid-February the sale process of the media rights, which is expected to start later this year.

 ($1 = 0.9202 euros)

-(Reporting by Elvira Pollina; Additional reporting and writing by Valentina Za; Editing by Alvise Armellini and Diane Craft)
+(Reporting by Elvira Pollina; Additional reporting and writing by Valentina Za; Editing by Alvise Armellini, Diane Craft and Mark Potter)

 ((valentina.za@thomsonreuters.com; +39 02 6612 9526;))